yext/search-ui-react/docs/search-ui-react.mapboxmap.md

 For instance, user may add the following import statement in their application's index file or in the file where `MapboxMap` is used: `import 'mapbox-gl/dist/mapbox-gl.css';`

-Or, user may add a stylesheet link in their html page: `<link href="https://api.mapbox.com/mapbox-gl-js/VERSION/mapbox-gl.css" rel="stylesheet">`
+Or, user may add a stylesheet link in their html page: `<link href="https://api.mapbox.com/mapbox-gl-js/v2.9.2/mapbox-gl.css" rel="stylesheet" />`